sean44104/Removable-Gate-GCC/README.md

 1. For now, please do not order the "ShellScrewMod" files.
 Just ignore them for now.
 After further IRL testing, I found the design to be faulty due to resin shrinkage.
 I want to redesign this system so it can be perfect :)

 2. You may notice that your button wells are a bit wide.
 There is a larger gap between the walls of the button holes on these shells than on an OEM gcc shell.
-I am aware of this problem, and I have already developed a fix! it will be included in the next release when that is ready.
+I am aware of this problem, and I have already developed a fix!
+It will be included in the next release when that is ready.
 If you want to try it early, dm me.
-Just keep in mind that if you are ordering transparent shells in 8001 translucent oil sprayed resin, the material is a bit thicker than the others and the tolerances change.
+Just keep in mind that if you are ordering transparent shells in 8001 translucent resin, oil sprayed finish, the material is a bit thicker than the others and the tolerances change.
 For this reason, the wider button wells might actually be a good thing if thats the material you are going for.
 Things to think about...

 3. Currently, the USB-C hole plug (BjartPlug) is a bit small.
 A lot of USB-C cables wont fit in there.
 Im working on a fix!
 I need to redesign that part a little to make it bigger while still making sure its nice and pretty.
+Maybe even create multiple different types of hole plugs to serve different purposes!

 ![ControllerCollection](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/image1.png)
 ![NotchBuilder](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/image2.png)